Task Force on Israel-Palestine

 Israeli to Palestinian

-The roadmap is also requesting Israelis and Jews to reach out to their Palestinians Partners and say: "We understand why Palestine is important to you and we understand that the Palestinians - as a people- have a right to self-determination and to rule themselves under their own national institutions.
-We are fully aware of the suffering the Palestinians have experienced over the last 100 years and the necessity of having a safe haven for Palestinians.
+The roadmap is also requesting Israelis and Jews to reach out to their Palestinian partners and say: "We understand why Palestine is important to you and we understand that the Palestinians - as a people- have a right to self-determination and to rule themselves under their national institutions.
+We are fully aware of the suffering the Palestinians have experienced over the last 100 years and the necessity of having a haven for Palestinians.
 We mourn your losses, we are pained by your pain and we want a future with no losses and no pain due to this conflict.
 We recognize that because of desperation and self-defense, both sides committed atrocities that should never be repeated.
 We also understand that Palestinians have historical and religious ties to the land of Israel/Palestine.
 We believe that every Palestinian shall have the right to move to Israel/Palestine and become a citizen immediately.
-We also welcome the Palestinians to visit and to reside in our cities, towns and villages.
-We want the Palestinians and Israelis to live together as neighbors, friends and countrymen.
-In return, we want permanent security, liberty, equality and total freedom for the Jewish people.
-Will you meet us half way?"
+We also welcome the Palestinians to visit and reside in our cities, towns, and villages.
+We want the Palestinians and Israelis to live together as neighbors, friends, and countrymen.
+In return, we want permanent security, liberty, equality, and total freedom for the Jewish people.
+Will you meet us halfway?"

 .